oduameh/node-course/docs/Instructions/automating.md

 Once added, please save with `ctrl + o` and exit with `ctrl + x`

-You will notice that the variables set within this bash script more-or-less match what we input when starting the node on the command line, with the exception of the RTS option added at the end of the command to run the node at the bottom of the script.
+You will notice that the variables set within this bash script more or less match what we input when starting the node on the command line, except for the RTS option added at the end of the command to run the node at the bottom of the script.

 Make the script executable.